Using beer as a fertilizer.

 Fun fact: Dark beer has more antioxidants, helping your body fight against free radicals.

-The major nutrients vital for plant growth are:
+The major nutrients relevant to plant health are:

 • Phosphorus (P): Vital for root development and energy transfer from sunlight to the plant, phosphorus contributes to robust and healthy root systems.